As chicken keepers, we all enjoy the luxury of freshly laid eggs.

 How to Properly Clean and Store Your Eggs

-Try to make sure that hens don’t sleep in them overnight as they tend to poop a lot when they sleep.
+Try to make sure that hens don’t sleep in them overnight, as they tend to poop a lot when they sleep.

-If the muck won’t come off, you will need to use hot water (around 110F) to wet the area and scrub/pick off the muck.
+If the muck doesn’t come off, you will need to use hot water (around 110F) to wet the area and scrub/pick off the muck.

 Why hot water?

-The shell of the egg is actually porous, so if you use cold water the contents of the egg will contract, pulling in bacteria.
+The egg’s shell is porous, so if you use cold water, the egg’s contents will contract, pulling in bacteria.

-If you are storing your fresh eggs in the fridge, they should be on the bottom shelf to retain their freshness and should be packaged with the pointed end downwards.
+If you are storing your fresh eggs in the fridge, they should be on the bottom shelf to retain their freshness and be packaged with the pointed end downwards.

 How long will they stay fresh?

 If you only have a small number of hens and eat the eggs daily, you should not have a spoilage problem.

 If you find a stray egg in the coop and aren’t sure how old it is, simply perform the fresh test we discussed in this article!

-They are both nutritious and delicious and there is no comparison between your home laid eggs and store bought eggs in terms of freshness or flavor.
+They are both nutritious and delicious, and there is no comparison between your home-laid eggs and store-bought eggs in terms of freshness or flavor.